markdeaton/SignalStrengthLogger-android/README.md

     This app does not use the Esri runtime for Android.
 It only needs to write data out to a feature service layer, not to read or to map it.
 So it makes http POST operations directly against the REST endpoint for the feature service layer.
-You can change this service in the settings page; note that it should include the `addFeature` portion of the URL.
+You can change this service in the settings page; note that it should *not* include the `addFeature` portion of the URL.
 1. Generating tokens for updating secure feature services<p/>
     If you specify a username, password,